rlannon/SINx86/docs/Hidden Pointer Types.md

 ## Hidden Pointer Types

-SIN has three types--`string`, `array<T>`, and `struct`, that are so-called "hidden pointer types" because although they don't use pointers *syntactically*, under the hood, these types are implemented through the use of pointers to the data.
-Similarly, all data marked with the `dynamic` qualifier will use pointers to data in the heap even though pointers are not used in the syntax (but they *can* be, under certain circumstances).
+SIN allows for data that is referred to by the term "hidden pointer types" because although they don't use pointers *syntactically*, under the hood, these types are implemented through the use of pointers to the data.
+This includes the `string` type as well as all data marked with the `dynamic` qualifier.
+Such data will use pointers to data in the heap even though pointers are not used in the syntax (but they *can* be, under certain circumstances).

+**NB:** Even though pointers are used with such data, they are, generally, not passed by reference.

 Here is an example:

     alloc string my_string: "hello, world!";
     alloc string second_string: my_string;